Stoll Keenon Ogden PLLC | Advertising Material

 For her many legal accomplishments, Angela has been listed in Kentucky Super Lawyers®, among other distinctions.
 She is a graduate of the Louisville Bar Association’s Leadership Academy.

-Construction Law: Angela has a substantial background in representing homeowners, business owners, governmental entities, developers, contractors, subcontractors and insurance companies in areas spanning from mechanics’ and materialmens’ liens to permitting issues.
+Construction Law: Angela has a substantial background in representing homeowners, business owners, governmental entities, developers, contractors, subcontractors, and insurance companies in areas spanning from mechanics’ and materialmens’ liens to permitting issues.
 She also advises clients on general needs, such as contract drafting and negotiation.

 Business Litigation: Angela effectively handles every aspect of corporate and commercial lawsuits, from document management to coordination with experts.
 Her focused and strategic approach helps guide clients toward a satisfactory outcome.